rowanwins/turf-builder/README.md

 ###Installation
-Download the code and place it in a folder called 'Build' in folder containing a copy of the Turf repo.
-Once you've done that run the following in your command line from the build directory
+Download, then run the following in your command line from the build directory
 ````
 npm install
 ````